 If you want assistance in making this report, see the Associate Dean for Student Affairs and Diversity who will be happy to talk with you about it, be there when you call, or accompany you, if you so choose.
-VLS will assist students who would like to have support in contacting law enforcement.
+Your options include: notifying law enforcement authorities; being assisted by VLS in notifying law enforcement authorities, if you choose to have VLS's support in notifying law enforcement authorities; and declining to notify such authorities.